 Methods

-We followed the methods used to produce figure 1 of White 2002.[15]
+We followed the methods used to produce Figure 1 of White 2002.[15]
 White’s paper showed period life expectancy for the unweighted average of 21 high income countries (Australia, Austria, Belgium, Canada, Denmark, Finland, France, West Germany, Greece, Ireland, Italy , Japan, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom, United States) and we have re-analysed and updated to include data up to 2016.
 We conducted supplementary analyses by repeating our analyses including all 40 countries included in the Human Mortality Database for which data were available (see supplemental data).

 We further extend White’s research and conclusions about life expectancy in a number of ways: first, we replicate and update White’s Figure 3 from the period 1955-1996 to 1955-2016, with data form the HMD.
-Second, for the 21 countries chosen by White, we have graphed life expectancy over time and calculated r2 to examine the linearity of those trends.
+Second, for the 21 countries chosen by White, we have graphed life expectancy over time and calculated the correlation coefficient (r2) to examine the linearity of those trends.
 Third, we produce a version of this same graph considering each decadal period from 1955-2016 separately, to investigate both the evolution of this relationship and whether it has become more or less supportive of biological limits as a key explanation.
 Within each of these decadal periods we also highlight the UK, to show how its life expectancy compares against the other high income nations.

 Data and Code